Gould Academy: Athletic facilities

-Farnsworth Field House: Farnsworth is a multi-purpose complex that is home to Lombard Basketball Court, a fitness and weight-training center, an athletic training room, a trampoline room, an indoor skate park, two tennis courts, and a team room.
+Farnsworth Field House: Farnsworth is a multi-purpose complex that is home to Lieblein Performance Center, Lombard Basketball Court, a fitness and weight-training center, an athletic training room, a trampoline room, an indoor skate park, two tennis courts, and a team room.
 Outdoors, there are four tennis courts, four full-sized athletic fields, an artificial turf field, baseball and softball diamonds, and an 18-hole golf course at the Bethel Inn Resort.

-Paul Kailey Competition Center: The On Snow Competition programs train at Sunday River, at the school's own competition center near Barker Lodge.

-There are also 40 km of trails on campus for running, mountain biking, and groomed for Nordic Skiing in the winter.
-These trails also connect to a second network of trails at the Bethel Inn Resort.